cloudberrydb/cloudberrydb-site/docs/row-security.md

 title: About Configuring Row-Level Security Policies
 ---

+# About Configuring Row-Level Security Policies

+> [!WARNING]
+> The document page you are reading is not ready yet.
+It might contain inaccurate or incorrect content.
+It is not recommended to use this document for serious reference.

 In addition to the SQL-standard [privilege system](roles_privs.html#topic6) available through `GRANT`, tables can have row security policies that restrict, on a per-user basis, which rows can be returned by normal queries or inserted, updated, or deleted by data modification commands.
 This feature is also known as *Row-Level Security*.
 By default, tables do not have any policies, so that if a user has access privileges to a table according to the SQL privilege system, all rows within it are equally available for querying or updating.

 When row security is enabled on a table (with `ALTER TABLE ...
 ENABLE ROW LEVEL SECURITY`), all normal access to the table for selecting rows or modifying rows must be allowed by a row security policy.
 (However, the table's owner is typically not subject to row security policies.)
 If no policy exists for the table, a default-deny policy is used, meaning that no rows are visible or can be modified.
 Operations that apply to the whole table, such as `TRUNCATE` and `REFERENCES`, are not subject to row security.